Ohio State Clinical Mental Health Counseling Internship

 The Clinical Counseling Intern Selection Committee adheres to the following selection process:

-- The committee will review all completed applications submitted by: TBD
+- The committee will review all completed applications submitted by the deadline date: March 12th, 2023

 - A selected group of candidates will be contacted for an interview.